bodom0015/selenium-test-harness/README.md

 git clone https://github.com/bodom0015/selenium-test-harness.git
 ```

-You should then be able to import the project / pom.xml into a Maven-capable IDE of your choosing (for example, Eclipse).
+You should then be able to import the project / `pom.xml` into a Maven-capable IDE of your choosing (for example, Eclipse).

 ## Setup
-There are two .properties files for which the test harness will check.
+There are two `.properties` files for which the test harness will check.

 #### environment.properties
 NOTE: Most of these binaries will require you to install the browser to use its driver (headless browsers excluded)

 The first file is `src/main/resources/environment.properties`, which tells the test harness where to look for
-the various pieces necessary for particular WebDrivers to execute.
+the various pieces necessary for a particular WebDriver to execute.

 You can download the various different binary versions here: http://www.seleniumhq.org/download/.